Jason Byrne (footballer): Later career

 On 6 January 2014, Byrne rejoined Bohemians.
 Limited game time in the 2015 season saw Byrne drop a division to join First Division side UCD in 2016.
 After signing for UCD, and having amassed a total of 217 league goals, he stated his aim was to break the League of Ireland goalscoring record.
 He spent one year at the club.
 In January 2017, Byrne joined First Division side Cabinteely.
 On the final day of the season, coming on as a substitute, he scored a consolation goal in the 90th minute against Shelbourne to make it 3–1.

-He departed Cabinteely at the end of the 2017 season to bring to an end his League of Ireland career.
-A career which saw him score 222 league goals leaving him as the second highest ever goal scorer in league history, just 13 goals behind Brendan Bradley's record of 235.
+He departed Cabinteely at the end of the 2017 season to bring to an end his professional career.
+Byrne finished his League of Ireland career with a total of 222 league goals scored, making him the second highest all-time goal scorer in the league's history, 13 goals behind Brendan Bradley's record of 235.